jadjoubran/laravel5-angular-material-starter/readme.md

 * Star the repo and submit your feedback as a new issue or on <a href="https://twitter.com/joubranjad" target="_blank">@JoubranJad</a>

-## Issues, questions and Feature Requests
+## Issues, Questions and Feature Requests
 Open a new issue.

 ## What's next?

 Here's what I'm planning for the next releases

-- Installer script that does everything
 - Json Web Tokens authentication
 - fix EditorConfig for PSR-2 in app/
 - even better support for 5.1 (start from 5.1)